mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 escarpments, using airships to travel from city-to-city along the length and depth of the canyon.

-The ‘Equatorials’, as they are called, have rebuilt a modest agricultural center on the fringes of the valles.
+The 'Equatorials', as they are called, have rebuilt a modest agricultural center on the fringes of the valles.
 Moisture collection is a hallowed science among the Equatorials.
 Gone are the maglev and antigravity transports that once efficiently distributed produce to the north; now it is transported by electric rail and massive airships.
-The output is not nearly enough to serve all of the planet’s inhabitants and most of Caldos’ sustenance is provided by aid packages and trade with neighboring systems.
+The output is not nearly enough to serve all of the planet's inhabitants and most of Caldos' sustenance is provided by aid packages and trade with neighboring systems.
 Nevertheless, the fact they produce any of their own food provides a psychological boon to the people.
-Caldos’ culture feeds on its desire for independence and self-sufficiency.
+Caldos' culture feeds on its desire for independence and self-sufficiency.
 The resurrection of farming in the canyon has had a positive effect on morale that cannot be overstated.